OTCXR: Rethinking Self-supervised Alignment using Optimal Transport for Chest X-ray Analysis: Experimental Platform

 \subsubsection{Qualitative Results}

-Figure~\ref{fig_cam:gradcam} illustrates diagnostic heatmaps generated from OPTiML and SSL baseline methods, which serve as visual representations of model interpretations for chest X-ray images that have undergone fine-tuning with 1\% of training samples from the NIH dataset.
-The heatmaps highlight regions within the chest X-ray images considered significant by the respective models for diagnostic purposes.
-By comparing the generated diagnostic heat maps, we observe that OPTiML outperforms baseline SSL methods in highlighting regions identified by ground truth, as indicated by the bounding boxes.
-By comparing these heatmaps to the ground truth bounding boxes, it becomes evident that OPTiML provides more accurate and precise localization of relevant regions within the chest X-ray images.
-The accurate alignment between ground truth and highlighted regions in OPTiML's heatmap demonstrates its effectiveness in capturing and emphasizing diagnostically significant regions, showcasing its ability to leverage SSL for improved interpretability in medical image analysis.
+Figure~\ref{fig_cam:gradcam} presents diagnostic heat maps generated by OTCXR and SSL baseline methods, serving as visual representations of model interpretations for chest X-ray images.
+These models are fine-tuned using 1\% of training samples from the NIH dataset.
+The heat maps highlight regions within the chest X-ray images that are considered significant by the respective models for diagnostic purposes.
+Upon comparison, we observe that OTCXR outperforms baseline SSL methods in accurately identifying regions of interest, as indicated by the ground truth bounding boxes.
+The heat maps generated by OTCXR demonstrate relatively more precise alignment with these diagnostically significant areas than those produced by baseline methods.
+Such performance showcases OTCXR's ability to leverage SSL techniques for enhanced interpretability in chest X-ray analysis, potentially contributing to more accurate and reliable clinical assessments.

-\textbf{Transferability to Segmentation Task} Furthermore, we also measure the performance of OPTiML under the transfer learning regime for segmentation as the downstream task.
+\textbf{Transferability to Segmentation Task} Furthermore, we also measure the performance of OTCXR under the transfer learning regime for segmentation as the downstream task.
 For this, we consider the pneumothorax segmentation task on SIIM-ACR samples.
-Figure~\ref{fig:siim_acr_pneumothorax} presents the results for which we fine-tune a U-Net model which uses the backbone encoder initialized with the weights obtained from the OPTiML pre-training while the decoder is randomly initialized.
-The results in terms of dice coefficient demonstrate a comparatively better generalization ability and transferability of the representations produced by the OPTiML with the highest dice score of 0.586.
-Results show that dense semantic invariance, employed in OPTiML, is more effective than the traditional invariance approaches, such as in the baseline SSL methods.\\
+Figure~\ref{fig:siim_acr_pneumothorax} presents the results for which we fine-tune a U-Net model which uses the backbone encoder initialized with the weights obtained from the OTCXR pre-training while the decoder is randomly initialized.
+The results in terms of the dice coefficient demonstrate a comparatively better generalization ability and transferability of the representations produced by the OTCXR, with the highest dice score of 0.586.
+Results show that dense semantic invariance, employed in OTCXR, is more effective than the traditional invariance approaches, such as in the baseline SSL methods.\\